straw-hat-team/adr/src/adrs/4615273139/README.md

 development, leading to bike-shedding.
 This is especially true in GraphQL, where we have a Graph, and data travels in and out of multiple "Contexts."

-The God Module becomes more challenging to maintain and understand as the system grows; scrolling through hundreds of lines of code to find the resolver you seek could be a better experience.
-Need more practical names for functions.
+As the system grows, the God Module becomes more challenging to maintain and understand.
+Scrolling through hundreds of lines of code to find the resolver you seek could be a better experience.
+Functions need more practical names.
 And even worse, maintaining the test suite becomes a nightmare.

 ### Focusing on Use Cases

-Giving the use case its module following the same Interface/Behaviour, it allows Platform-Level indirection to wrap the Product-Level code, especially when the resolver is about a specific use case and not the entity/data.
+Giving the use case its module following the same Interface/Behaviour allows Platform-Level indirection to wrap the Product-Level code, especially when the resolver concerns a specific use case and not the entity/data.

 Adding caching, a11y, or other concerns becomes easier; the module name becomes the identity (as if it were the Message Type) the Platform Level code can